zdbrig/nano-rust/Tech Specs.md

 NovaScripts will come with a set of APIs that easily connect with the major Solana’s DeFi applications: Marginfi, Kamino, Orca, Raydium, Solend and others.

 ### C Programming Language Interpreter
 The backbone of NovaScript's execution environment is its C Programming Language Interpreter, developed in Rust.
-This ensures fast, reliable, and precise interpretation of NanoScripts within the Solana Virtual Machine (VM).
+This ensures fast, reliable, and precise interpretation of Novascripts within the Solana Virtual Machine (VM).

 ## Infrastructure